Dominican Army

 The Dominican Army (Ejército de República Dominicana), is one of the three branches of the Armed Forces of the Dominican Republic, together with the Navy and the Air Force.

 The Dominican army with 28,750 active duty personnel consists of six infantry brigades, a combat support brigade, a combat service support brigade and the air cavalry squadron.

+The army's standard issue rifle is the M16 rifle which is currently being replaced by the IWI Arad.
+Armored assets include twelve American M41A1 light tanks, twenty armored personnel carriers, and eight Cadillac Gage V-150 Commando armored vehicles.
+The artillery units are equipped with twenty-two 105 mm towed howitzers.

 History

+The Captaincy General of Santo Domingo and the War of Reconquest

-The island of Hispaniola was an important enclave throughout the colonial period and hosted the Court of Santo Domingo, the first in America (1511), whose jurisdiction extended over the entire Caribbean.
-In 1697, by the Peace of Ryswick, it was divided into two communities: the Spanish in the eastern area and the French in the western; remaining this way until 1795, with the transfer of sovereignty over the west of the island to France by the Treaty of Basel, Spanish sovereignty being recovered in 1809.
-Years layer, it was proclaimed independent in 1821, occupied by Haiti in 1822, liberated again in 1844, and incorporated back into Spain in 1861 by decision of its own rulers until it was definitively established as an independent republic in 1865.
+The island of Hispaniola served as a key outpost throughout the colonial period and housed the Audiencia of Santo Domingo—the first in the Americas (established in 1511)—whose jurisdiction extended across the entire Caribbean.
+In 1697, the Peace of Ryswick divided the island into two communities: the Spanish in the east and the French in the west.
+This arrangement lasted until 1795, when sovereignty over the western part of the island was ceded to France under the Treaty of Basel; Spanish sovereignty was subsequently restored in 1808.
+The territory declared independence in 1821, was occupied by Haiti in 1822, regained its freedom in 1844, and was reincorporated into Spain in 1861 by a decision of its own leaders, before finally establishing itself as an independent republic in 1865.

-Due to these political ups and downs and its position and strategic situation, the war history of the Dominican Republic is long and complex.
-In the 18th century, the island was marked on the outside by a rational defense and by a certain calm regarding international conflicts fought on its soil.
-However, in the interior of the island along the border between the Spanish and French possessions, a North-South line, not at all clear and poorly defined; It constituted an area of continuous friction and problems.
+Due to these political upheavals and fluctuations, as well as its strategic location, Santo Domingo has a long and complex military history.
+Externally, the island’s experience during this period was characterized by a rational defense strategy and relative calm regarding international conflicts fought on its soil.
+Internally, however, the border between Spanish and French territories—a vague and poorly defined North-South line—was a zone of constant friction and conflict.

-Colonial army

-Distribution of the militia corps of the General Captaincy of Santo Domingo for 1721:
+Deployment of militia units in the Captaincy General of Santo Domingo as of 1721: